abrasive/shairport/TROUBLESHOOTING.md

 -----
 The installation and setup of Shairport Sync is straightforward on recent Linux distributions.
 Issues can occasionally arise caused by problems elsewhere in the system, typically WiFi reception and/or the WiFi adapter settings, the network, the router, firewall settings or some more esoteric audio interfaces.

-In this brief document will be listed some problems and some solutions.
+In this brief document will be listed some problems and some solutions, some provided by other users.

 Before starting, ensure that your software is up-to-date.